stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/04-routing.md

 * Password: `jason`

 Once you login, refresh a few times - you should always see the black ratings stars coming from `ratings:v2`.
 If you logout, you'll return to the `reviews:v1` version which shows no stars.
+You may even see a small blip of access to `ratings:v2` on the
+Grafana dashboard if you refresh quickly 5-10 times.

+[SCREENSHOT]

 ## Congratulations!